Tips for Tow Vehicle Shopping

-However, even if your vehicle meets your requirements for towing capacity and curb weight, with a shorter wheelbase it may still have difficulty controlling the trailer.
+However, even if your vehicle meets your requirements for towing capacity and curbs weight, with a shorter wheelbase it may still have difficulty controlling the trailer.
 “The feeling will be that of bouncing from front to back, which is often called ‘floating’ or ‘trailer hitching,’” says Scheve.
 “The shorter the wheelbase, the easier it is for the tongue weight to rock the unit from front to back.”

 In that case, your rig may benefit from a weight distribution system, a set of additional spring bars and brackets that stabilize the hitch.
 “A weight distribution system’s job is to eliminate the rocking,” says Scheve.
 “It does this by taking the downward weight of the singular focal point—the ball hitch—and distributing that weight throughout the tow vehicle and trailer.
 This eliminates the front end from floating and gives you greater control.
 A weight distribution system is a must for SUVs and lightweight trucks.”

 Most pickup trucks come with the rear-wheel drive, as do the largest SUVs.
 This design directs the engine’s power toward the axle that is bearing the most weight when carrying heavy cargo or towing.
 Much smaller and midsize SUVs, however, come with front-wheel drive, which does offer better traction in rain and snow but provides less control over the rear of the vehicle, which is critical for towing.
-When a trailer is attached to a front-wheel drive vehicle, most of the weight is placed on the wheels that are significantly less powerful.
+When a trailer is attached to a front-wheel-drive vehicle, most of the weight is placed on the wheels that are significantly less powerful.

 All-wheel drive (AWD) and four-wheel drive (4WD) systems are different methods of delivering power to all four wheels.
-Traditionally, AWD systems relied primarily on the front-wheel drive but could redirect power to the rear axle as needed when the front tires slipped in slick conditions, and 4WD vehicles constantly directed 40 percent of the power to the front wheels and 60 percent to the back.
-However, contemporary engineering is blurring the distinctions in many models, which can act like both types of the system at times.
+Traditionally, AWD systems relied primarily on the front-wheel-drive but could redirect power to the rear axle as needed when the front tires slipped in slick conditions, and 4WD vehicles constantly directed 40 percent of the power to the front wheels and 60 percent to the back.
+However, contemporary engineering is blurring the distinctions in many models, which can act as both types of the system at times.

 AWD is available either standard or as an option in many SUVs and trucks.
 The upside is better traction in slippery conditions.
 However, an AWD system adds weight to the vehicle, which reduces fuel efficiency and also subtracts from the weight it can tow.
 “Vehicles driven by only two wheels generally have higher towing capacity ratings,” says Riss.
 “But if you regularly trailer to a lot of trail rides or areas of rough terrain, you may want to consider four-wheel drive for added safety.”

-4WD vehicles typically give the driver the option of keeping the vehicle in two-wheel drive, then switching into four-wheel mode as needed.
+4WD vehicles typically give the driver the option of keeping the vehicle in two-wheel drive, then switching into the four-wheel mode as needed.
 “Typical instances for switching into 4WD would be on slippery roads, in the muddy or wet grass, on snow-covered terrain and icy roads,” says Scheve.
 “A four-wheel-drive truck will sit higher than a two-wheel-drive truck so the center of gravity is higher and the risk of rolling over is a bit greater than without it.
 Also, because your truck sits higher, so will your frame-mounted hitch, so you will need a ball mount with a bigger drop.”